COVID-19 Information Read the Latest

 It's vital to keep in close contact with your child's transplant coordinator.

 There's no way to predict how long your child will wait for a transplant, and waiting can be stressful.
-It's crucial for parents and other caregivers to look after their own health and well-being.

 If you live far from Pittsburgh, you may want to look into long-term local housing such as:

-If you have questions, concerns, or unexpected needs about your child's kidney transplant, contact our team at 412-692-5182.
+If you have questions or concerns about your child's kidney disease or transplant, call our team at 412-692-5182.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: